ncw/www/_posts/gchq-challenge.rst

 Postmortem
 ----------

+I didn't see this until the 1st December 2011 when a colleague at work (thanks Tom!)  mentioned it to me and I didn't have time to work on it until Friday the 2nd of December.
 It took me one very late night on Friday and intermittent hacking on Saturday and Sunday to complete the challenge - about 12 hours in total.
 I spent 3 hours tracking down that mis-understanding in `vm.py`_ about 16 byte segments and 2 hours trying to work out what the missing 12 bytes were in the URL in stage 3.

 I think Stage 1 was very hard - perhaps deliberately so.
 Stage 2 was much easier - there was a defined goal and any competent computer scientist would be able to knock up the VM code.
-Stage 3 involved an awful lot of reading x86 assembler which was painful.
+Stage 3 involved an awful lot of reading C compiler created x86 assembler which was painful.
 I suspect I could have done it a lot quicker if I'd had some better tools.
 An interactive disassembling debugger would have been useful - I used to have such a thing when I did 68000 programming and it was a wonder.

 I note that I didn't actually have to crack the encrypted password in Stage 3.
 I could have just changed one byte and have it ignore the check but I was expecting that the code would actually need to use it.
-Also no and so much for `John the Ripper`_!
+Alas no and so much for `John the Ripper`_!

 Finally thanks to GCHQ for making the challenge - it was a good one!